-Alternatively you might want to work with adults in a health or social care setting such as nursing homes, care homes, hospitals or in care in the community.
-You may also have a special interest in working with people who have dementia or learning disabilities.
+Alternatively, if you want to work with adults in a health or social care setting such as nursing homes, care homes, hospitals or in care in the community, or you have a special interest in working with people who have dementia or learning disabilities.
 Both the Level 2 and Level 3 Diploma in Health and Social Care (Adults) for England consist of three distinct pathways that cover these areas.

 So what type of jobs are available?

 Our qualifications cover a wide range of job roles from assistants to managers, including: